chrismou/php-eol-csv/README.md

 [![Test Coverage](https://codeclimate.com/github/chrismou/php-eol-csv/badges/coverage.svg)](https://codeclimate.com/github/chrismou/php-eol-csv/coverage)
 [![Code Climate](https://codeclimate.com/github/chrismou/php-eol-csv/badges/gpa.svg)](https://codeclimate.com/github/chrismou/php-eol-csv)

-# About
+## About

 This class provides the flexibility of creating CSV files in PHP with a custom end-of-line character.

-PHP's `fputcsv` function allows you to specify a field delimiter, but strangely doesn't let you set the EOL character - which, when it insists on `\n`, isn't always helpful when the files are destined for Windows based systems.
+PHP's `fputcsv` function allows you to specify a field delimiter, but strangely doesn't let you set the EOL character - which, when it insists on `\n`, isn't always helpful when the files are destined for people to view/edit on a Windows based systems.

 ## Install